 In April 2010, the Company's Board of Directors approved the Nu Skin Enterprises, Inc. 2010 Omnibus Incentive Plan (the "2010 Omnibus Incentive Plan").
-This plan was approved by the Company's stockholders at the Company's 2010 Annual Meeting of Stockholders held in May 2010.
-The 2010 Omnibus Incentive Plan provides for granting of a variety of equity based awards including stock options, stock appreciation rights, restricted stock, restricted stock units, other share based awards, performance cash, performance shares and performance units to executives, other employees, independent consultants and directors of the Company and its subsidiaries.
+This plan was approved by the Company's stockholders at the Company's 2010 Annual Meeting of Stockholders held in May of 2010.
+The 2010 Omnibus Incentive Plan provides for granting of a variety of equity based awards including stock options, stock appreciation rights, restricted stock units, other share based awards, performance cash, performance shares and performance units to executives, other employees, independent consultants and directors of the Company and its subsidiaries.
 Options granted under the 2010 Omnibus Incentive Plan are generally non-qualified stock options, but the 2010 Omnibus Incentive Plan permits some stock options granted to qualify as "incentive stock options" under the U.S. Internal Revenue Code.
 The exercise price of a stock option generally is equal to the fair market value of the Company's common stock on the stock option grant date.
 The contractual term of a stock option granted under the 2010 Omnibus Incentive Plan is seven years.
 Currently, all shares issued upon the exercise of stock options are from the Company's treasury shares.
-Subject to certain adjustments, 7.0 million shares were authorized for issuance under the 2010 Omnibus Incentive Plan.
-On June 3, 2013, the Company's stockholders approved an Amended and Restated 2010 Omnibus Incentive Plan, which among other things increased the number of shares available for awards by 3.2 million shares.
-On May 24, 2016, the Company's stockholders approved a Second Amended and Restated 2010 Omnibus Incentive Plan, which among other things increased the number of shares available for awards by 3.8 million shares.
+Subject to certain adjustments, 7.0 million shares, were authorized for issuance under the 2010 Omnibus Incentive Plan which among other things increased the number of shares available for awards by 3.2 million shares.